MRSevim/Flick/README.md

 npm run dev
 ```

-Then your backend should be live at localhost:5000 (or in your port in .env file)
+Then your backend should be live at localhost:5000 (or at the port number in .env file)

 - In a seperate terminal, from root directory run: